 Irises as a group aren’t among my favorite plants.
 The individual flowers are exquisite, of course, but the flowering period isn’t all that long, and many of them just aren’t all that interesting when they aren’t in bloom.
 There are exceptions, though.
 One that I’ve found to earn its keep through much of the growing season is ‘Gerald Darby’.

-This selection is most often listed under Iris x robusta – a hybrid of two native American species: I. versicolor and I. virginica – though you’ll sometimes see it sold as a cultivar of one of those parent species, or as a Siberian-Louisiana Hybrid.
-It’s been around since the late ’60s but still isn’t widely available, and I can’t imagine why, considering how many good qualities it has to offer.
+This rhizomatous iris is a selection of Iris x robusta – a hybrid of two native American species: I. versicolor and I. virginica.
+Though it’s been around since the late ’60s, it still isn’t widely available, and I can’t imagine why, considering how many good qualities it has and how easy it is to grow.

 ‘Gerald Darby’ in Spring